Prostitution and Exploitation of Prostitution

 Some police forces have local policies in place for enforcement against prostitution services advertised in the local press.
 Here, police are advising local newspapers that if advertisements appear for brothels, even under the guise of massage parlours and saunas, the newspaper itself may be liable to prosecution for money laundering offences under the Proceeds of Crime Act 2002.
 See Proceeds of Crime Act 2002 - General Guidance elsewhere in the Legal Guidance.

-When considering a child accused of prostitution, the child should be treated as a victim of abuse.
+When considering a case where a child has been sexually exploited, the child must be treated as a victim of abuse.
 Reference should be made to the policy document published by the Department of Children Schools and Families Working together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children published in 2006.
 The focus should be on those who exploit and coerce children.
-Only where there is a persistent and voluntary return to prostitution, and where there is a genuine choice, should a prosecution be considered.
-It will need to be borne in mind whether there was a genuine choice available to the child.
-The police should not issue children involved in prostitution with a warning or caution but remove them to a place of safety.
+The police should not issue children who are sexually exploited with a warning or caution but should remove them to a place of safety.

-Those who use child prostitutes should be prosecuted under sections 47 - 51 of the Sexual Offences Act 2003.
-See guidance in the Rape and Sexual Offences Manual elsewhere in the Legal Guidance.
-It covers the prosecution of those who coerce, exploit and abuse children through prostitution.
+Those who use sexually exploited children should be prosecuted under Sections 47 - 51 of the Sexual Offences Act 2003.
+See Abuse of children through sexual exploitation in the Sexual Offences Act 2003 - Guidance, elsewhere in the Legal Guidance.
+It covers the prosecution of those who coerce, exploit and sexually abuse children.
 These offences carry a higher penalty.

-Sections 47, 48, 49 and 50 of the Sexual Offences Act 2003 deal with paying for sexual services of a child; causing or inciting child prostitution or pornography; controlling a child prostitute or a child involved in pornography; and arranging or facilitating child prostitution or pornography respectively.
+Sections 47, 48, 49 and 50 of the Sexual Offences Act 2003 deal with paying for sexual services of a child; causing or inciting sexual exploitation of the child; controlling sexual exploitation of the child; and arranging or facilitating sexual exploitation of a child respectively.
 Archbold 2010 20-155 to 20-162.

 These offences are specifically designed to tackle the use of children in the sex industry, where a child is under 18.
-Children involved in prostitution are primarily victims of abuse.
+Children sexually exploited are victims of abuse.

 In the above offences, a child is defined as someone under 18.
 Consent is irrelevant.
 A reasonable belief that the child is over 18 affords a defence if the child is 13 or over.
 There is no defence of reasonable belief if the child is aged under 13.

-If there is sufficient evidence, the public interest will usually require a prosecution to take place if someone is considered to have used child prostitutes.
+If there is sufficient evidence, the public interest will usually require a prosecution to take place if someone is considered to have sexually exploited a child or facilitated the sexually exploitation of a child.
 Prosecutors are encouraged to consider prosecuting strategies without the need for the victim to give evidence in court.

 Whilst the UK is primarily a destination state for human trafficking, an emerging issue is the "internal trafficking" of children.
 This term is used to describe the trafficking of children born, or normally resident in the UK.
 Internal trafficking is characterised by the recruitment, grooming and sexual exploitation of young teenage girls in the UK by organised crime gangs.
 Investigations may arise in circumstances where a child has gone missing (often, but not limited to, children in local authority care).
 They may be sexually abused before being taken to other towns and cities where the sexual exploitation (prostitution) continues.